Debdulal Mallick takes a new look at labour/capital substitution and the secular decline in the labour share of income.

 The political economy of discretionary central government grants for infrastructure: empirical evidence from Indonesia

-Günther Schulze disentangles the influence of needs and political factors in determining the allocation of infrastructure grants to local governments in Indonesia.
+Günther Schulze discusses the influence of needs and political factors in determining the allocation of infrastructure grants to local governments in Indonesia.

-Professor Ali’s presentation will provide a composite analysis of Pakistan’s economic performance and prospects.
+Professor Imran Ali provides a composite analysis of Pakistan’s economic performance and prospects.

 Food safety legislation in Malaysia: implications for imports and harmonisation of regulations in Southeast Asia

-Evelyn Devadason looks at the many non-tariff measures that restrict Malaysia’s food imports, in the context of regulatory harmonisation within ASEAN.
+Evelyn Devadason looks at the many non-tariff measures that restrict Malaysia’s food imports.

 Yudo Wicaksono tackles the question of whether computer-aided worker productivity helps to explain increasing income inequality in Indonesia.